 All letters are personally reviewed by Foundation board and committee members.
 You will be notified about next steps after your LOI.
 Letters of declination or invitation to submit a full grant proposal are issued by Monday, July 8, 2019.

 The Jandy Ammons Foundation

 Raleigh, NC 27624–7487

-Full proposals will be accepted by invitation only.
-Because the Foundation requests more proposals than it can fund, you should not interpret such a request as an indication of likely support.
+Full grant proposals are accepted by invitation only (following a LOI).
+Since the Foundation requests more proposals than it can fund, a letter of invitation is not always an indication of support.
 The Grant Proposal Form is available for download on our website.
-To be considered, the proposal must be complete, including all attachments, by the deadlines listed below.
+To be considered, the proposal must be completed, including all attachments, by the deadlines listed below.

-If the Foundation awards you a grant, you will be asked to sign a Grant Agreement that sets forth your obligations with respect to the funds.
+If the Foundation awards you a grant, you will be asked to sign a Grant Agreement that sets forth your obligations regarding the funds.

-The Foundation’s deadlines are listed below.
-Please note that we accept LOIs throughout the year and we strongly encourage applicants to send LOIs well in advance of LOI deadlines.
-Otherwise, the Foundation will not be able to research your grant request fully.
+2019 grant cycle deadlines are listed below.
+Please note that we accept LOIs throughout the year and we strongly encourage applicants to send LOIs well in advance of the deadline.
+Early LOI submission allows the Foundation time to fully research your grant request.

 The 2019 Grant Proposal calendar is as follows:

 - May 6, 2019 Letters of Inquiry Due.